vanntile/YAAS-Django-course/README.md

 ## Settings

 First thing first, you need to check all packages in the `requirements.txt` file.
-They should be automatically detect and install by Python Interpreter.
+They should be automatically detected and installed by Python Interpreter.

 There are some attributes in `settings.py` file that you need to pay attention.